-Arizona Divorce | Can You Remove a Name from the Mortgage?
+Arizona Divorce | Can You Remove Your Name from the Mortgage?

 Arizona Divorce | Does the Existing Mortgage Loan Have an Assumable Clause?

 If you want to remove a name from an existing mortgage loan the mortgage loan must have an assumable clause.
 Most mortgages today do not have an assumable clause.

 The existing loan will need to be refinanced, or the home will need to be sold to a new buyer in order to remove a name from the responsibility of the existing mortgage.

 Existing Mortgage Loan Without an Assumable Clause

-Refinancing the house or selling the house is the only way to get both names off of the existing mortgage.
+Refinancing the house, or selling the house is the only way to get both names off of the existing mortgage.

 Your Existing Mortgage Loan Does Have an Assumable Clause